 - Use a reference book, such as The Hoosier Cabinet in Kitchen History, to look for your model.

-Their many practical uses and classic beauty make Hoosier-style cabinets a hot collectors item on the antiques market.
+Their many practical uses and classic beauty make Hoosier-style cabinets a hot collector's item on the antiques market.
 Before buying, do your homework to make sure you're looking at the real thing and that shipping won't break the bank.
-With a little time and patience, you'll find the perfect Hoosier for your home.
+With a little time and patience, you'll find the perfect Hoosier for your home or the perfect home for your Hoosier cabinet.